-- Financial considerations – unfortunately, money comes into the planning for many of us.
-This is all about not just what you can afford and whether you can finance your trip without significant implications, but the style you'd like to travel in.
+- Financial considerations – unfortunately, money comes into planning for many of us.
+This is not necessarily about what you can afford and whether you can finance your trip without significant implications, but the style you'd like to travel in.
 It might be a case of weighing up the experience with the level of luxury you'd like to travel in.

 - Explore a national park